-From multi-niche to vertical integration
+From multi-niche to adjacent markets

 Now let's say you have the entire booking for hairdressers market, what about booking for nail salons?
 And tattoo shops?
-Oh now, you're doing restaurants.
+Now you're doing restaurants.
 Now what else do all the shops need?
 A point-of-service payment platform.
-Okay you have all these shops as customers already, so you can easily sell this new service to them too (and best of all test is on them first).
-This is vertical integration, you try to go into the businesses that your current customers also use.
+Okay you have all these shops as customers already, so you can easily sell this new service to them too (and best of all test it on them first).
+You then scale up frm multiple niches to adjacent markets.

-From vertical integration to becoming a platform
+From adjacent markets to becoming a platform